MercyMarkus/mercymarkus.com/content/posts/build-a-dotnet-tool-with-c-sharp.md

 From the official definitions:

 - **PackAsTool** indicates if the NuGet package should be configured as a .NET tool suitable for use with **`dotnet tool install`** (this is the command for installing .NET tools).
 It's what we are most interested in here.
-- **GeneratePackageOnBuild** is for convenience sake.
-I'd like a new `.nupkg` (NuGet Package) to be generated every time I build the project.
-The alternative is running the **`nuget pack`** command manually every time.
+- **GeneratePackageOnBuild** is a "nice to have".
+Adding it results in a new `.nupkg` (NuGet Package) generated every time I build the project.
+The alternative is running the **`nuget pack`** command manually instead.
 - **ToolCommandName** specifies the command that'll invoke the tool after it's installed.
 - **PackageId** is a case-insensitive NuGet package identifier, which must be unique across nuget.org or whatever gallery the NuGet package will reside in.
-IDs may not contain spaces or characters that are not valid for a URL, and generally follow .NET namespace rules.
+IDs may not contain spaces or characters that are not valid for a URL and generally follow .NET namespace rules.
 This is important when we're publishing our NuGet package to a gallery so it can be easily discovered and used.
 - **Description** is a long description of the NuGet package for UI display.

 **For the second step:**